taoteh1221/Open_Crypto_Tracker/README.txt

 $to_email = ''; // MUST BE SET for price alerts and other email features

-// For exchange price alert texts to mobile phones.
+// For asset price alert texts to mobile phones.
 Attempts to email text if carrier is set AND no textbelt / textlocal config is setup
 // CAN BE BLANK.
 Country format MUST be used: '12223334444||number_only' number_only (for textbelt / textlocal), alltel, att, tmobile, virgin, sprint, verizon, nextel
 $to_text = '';

-// For exchange price alert notifyme alexa notifications (sending Alexa devices notifications for free).
+// For asset price alert notifyme alexa notifications (sending Alexa devices notifications for free).
 // NOTE: Amazon's Alexa API will only allow a maximum of 5 notifications every 5 minutes
 // CAN BE BLANK.
 Setup: http://www.thomptronics.com/notify-me
 $notifyme_accesscode = '';

 // Do NOT use textbelt AND textlocal together.
 Leave one setting blank, or it will disable using both.

 // CAN BE BLANK.
-For exchange price alert textbelt notifications.
+For asset price alert textbelt notifications.
 Setup: https://textbelt.com/
 $textbelt_apikey = '';

 // CAN BE BLANK.
-For exchange price alert textlocal notifications.
+For asset price alert textlocal notifications.
 Setup: https://www.textlocal.com/integrations/api/
 $textlocal_account = ''; // This format MUST be used: 'username||hash_code'